kale-stew/all-talks/src/README.md

 # Talks Blog

-This is the source code for a blog that hosts all of my talk READMEs as static content, routing folks to my slides, recorded presentations, and third party resources.
+This is the source code for a blog that hosts all of my talk READMEs as static content.
+It serves to route folks to my slides, recorded presentations, and third party resources.

 ### Development